Hybrid vehicle: Hybrid vehicle emissions

-Toyota insists that three Hybrid vehicles equal one battery electric vehicle in CO_{2} reduction effect from carbon neutrality viewpoint which means reducing CO_{2} emissions to zero throughout the entire life cycle of a product, starting from procurement of raw materials, manufacturing, and transportation to use, recycling, and disposal.
+Toyota states that three Hybrid vehicles equal one battery electric vehicle in CO_{2} reduction effect from carbon neutrality viewpoint which means reducing CO_{2} emissions to zero throughout the entire life cycle of a product, starting from procurement of raw materials, manufacturing, and transportation to use, recycling, and disposal.

 Environmental impact of hybrid car battery

 Though hybrid cars consume less fuel than conventional cars, there is still an issue regarding the environmental damage of the hybrid car battery.
 Today, most hybrid car batteries are Lithium-ion, which has higher energy density than nickel–metal hydride batteries and is more environmentally friendly than lead-based batteries which constitute the bulk of petrol car starter batteries today.

 There are many types of batteries.
 Some are far more toxic than others.
-Lithium ion is the least toxic of the batteries mentioned above.
+Lithium-ion is the least toxic of the batteries mentioned above.

 The toxicity levels and environmental impact of nickel metal hydride batteries—the type previously used in hybrids—are much lower than batteries like lead acid or nickel cadmium according to one source.
 Another source claims nickel metal hydride batteries are much more toxic than lead batteries, also that recycling them and disposing of them safely is difficult.
 In general various soluble and insoluble nickel compounds, such as nickel chloride and nickel oxide, have known carcinogenic effects in chick embryos and rats.
 The main nickel compound in NiMH batteries is nickel oxyhydroxide (NiOOH), which is used as the positive electrode.
-However Nickel Metal Hydride Batteries have fallen out of favour in hybrid vehicles as various Lithium Ion Chemistries have become more mature to market.
+However Nickel Metal Hydride Batteries have fallen out of favour in hybrid vehicles as various lithium-ion chemistries have become more mature to market.